 Make sure to wash the pork belly thoroughly and pat it dry with a paper towel.
 Cut it into small, bite-sized pieces.

-See also How to cook pumpkin in microwave
+See also How long to cook millet

 Next, clean the chicken liver and remove any excess fat or membranes.
 Dice it into small pieces.